 As soon as your hero hits zero health points, you should chug your drink to brig them back in the game.
 The instructions say that each player should only chug once per quest, instead going for 3 fingers, but as hardy brits on a bank holiday, we opted for a main drink and a selection of cocktails and shots for our potions.
 The game eases you in a bit too gently with my players demanding to know when they’d get to have a drink, breezing through the first quest with no problems.
 Low monster HP and a lack of defence in their stats, plus everyone rolling high for initiative, meant one-shot kills were the order of the day.

 It was during quest 3 that the espresso martinis and shots of gin made their way to the table.
 A few poor initiative rolls, some unfortunate events that took points away, and more drinks went down the hatch.

-The quest flavor wasn’t coming through as strongly as the freshly brewed coffee in the espressotinis, but it was still a fun little romp with added booze and finally Fizz Fang was taken down.
+The quest flavour wasn’t coming through as strongly as the freshly brewed coffee in the espressotinis, but it was still a fun little romp with added booze and finally, Fizz Fang was taken down.